8076ducc/robocup-2025/open/software design/raspberry pi/README.md

 10. Transfer the two files in the `systemctl` folder in this repository to the `/lib/systemd/system` folder on the Raspberry Pi.

+11. Ensure "enable_debug_windows" in threads.h is set to false.

-11. Individually check that the services are working using the following commands:
+12. Individually check that the services are working using the following commands:
 ```bash
 sudo systemctl start configure-gpio.service
 sudo systemctl status configure-gpio.service